 Idaho Secretary of State

 Businesses planning to change registered information, including the entity type, name, address, ownership or registered agent, must notify the Idaho Secretary of State’s office.
 For information, visit the Legal Structure section of this website.
+You must keep your address updated or risk having your business administratively dissolved.

 Internal Revenue Service